The MMT Blog / Winter in Alaska: Top Things To Do This Winter

 Need a place to stay?
 The Harbor 360 Hotel is open all winter long!
 Whether you’re coming down for the Polar Bear Jump, a winter kayaking trip, or a relaxing weekend in Seward, Harbor 360 Hotel is the perfect place to stay for your winter getaway.

 It may be cold this time of year, but it is definitely worth getting outside and enjoying the beauty that winter brings.
-In a couple short months, on March 16th, the Major Marine Tours cruising season will begin again with our Spring Gray Whale Watching Cruise.
-Before you know it, spring will be here!
+Our cruises will start up again before you know it, with our Spring Gray Whale Watching Cruise starting on March 9th!